Notre-Dame-des-Champs, Paris

-Notre-Dame-des-Champs is a Roman Catholic church located in the 6th arrondissement of Paris.
-The church is named after the Blessed Virgin Mary under the title of Our Lady of the Fields.
+Notre-Dame-des-Champs is a Catholic church located at 91 Boulevard du Montparnasse, at the southern edge of the 6th arrondissement of Paris.
+The church is named after the Blessed Virgin Mary, under the title of Our Lady of the Fields.
+It was completed in 1876, built using an iron framework designed by Gustave Eiffel.

 History

 Originally located on the site of the church was a Roman temple dedicated to the god Mercury.
 After the Christianization of France, the temple was dedicated to the Blessed Virgin Mary and was named Notre-Dame-des-Vignes.
 Robert II made additions to the church and rededicated it to both the Virgin Mary and Saint Denis.
 The church was later made into a priory by the Benedictine monks of Marmoutier Abbey, renaming it Notre-Dame-des-Champs in honor of Our Lady of the Fields.

 In 1604 the Benedictines ceded the priory to Princess Catherine Gonzaga, Duchess of Orleans-Longueville who installed Carmelites from Spain.
 This was the Carmelite convent where both Louise de La Vallière and Françoise-Athénaïs de Rochechouart, Marquise de Montespan both retired from the French court and entered religious life.

 During the French Revolution the convent was closed and the church destroyed.
 In 1802 the Carmelite Order bought back a small portion of the estate.
 A small chapel dedicated to Notre-Dame-des-Champs was built, along with a new cloister and living quarters.
 The order left in 1906.

 In 1858 a temporary wooden chapel was built as a neighborhood parish.
-The current structure was built by Eugène Bonté, Léon Ginain, and Gustave Eiffel in the Romanesque style.
+The current structure was built by the architects Paul-René-Léon Ginain Eugène Bonté, and Léon Ginain, on an iron frame designed by the engineer Gustave Eiffel.
 The foundation stone was laid on 17 March 1867.
 The stone came from quarries in Châtillon, Hauts-de-Seine.

+The iron framework created for the church by Gustave Eiffel was Eiffel's first church structure, and predated his work on the Eiffel Tower by twenty years.
+It permitted the church to have greater height, fewer supporting columns and larger windows.

 After being interrupted by the Franco-Prussian War in 1870, the completed church was blessed on 31 October 1876.
 On 25 March 1912 the church was consecrated by Archbishop Léon-Adolphe Amette of Paris.

+Exterior

+The design of the exterior was inspired by Romanesque architecture, with classical columns and decoration.
+The tympanum over the central portal, facing Boulevard du Montparnasse, is decorated with bas-relief depicting the Virgin Mary and the Infant Christ, sculpted by Gabriel-Jules Thomas (1824-1904).
+It was completed in 1863.
+Other works by Thomas are found in the Cour-Carré of the Louvre Museum and his statue of "Frankfurt" made for the facade of the Musée d'Orsay, when it was a railway station.